pdjr-signalk/pdjr-skplugin-devantech/README.md

 1. If not already done, configure the DS device's IP address and control port number.
-Make a note of these values so that they can be used in the 'cstring' property of the module's plugin configuration entry.
+Make a note of these values so that they can be used in the plugin configuration.

-2. Event Notifications.
-'Triggers' should identify all the relays on the device and also the virtual relay R32.
-'Target IP' should be set to the IP address of the Signal K host and 'Target Port' to the same value as the 'statusListenerPort' property in the plugin configuration.
-Set 'TCP/IP Timeout' to 5000.
+2. In the DS device configuration 'Event Notifications' page, the 'Triggers' property should identify the physical switch inputs and relay outputs that you intend to use and also the virtual relay R32.
+   'Target IP' should be set to the IP address of the Signal K host and 'Target Port' to the same value as the 'statusListenerPort' property in the plugin configuration (make sure any firewalls permit the use of this port).
+Set 'TCP/IP Timeout' to 100.

 3. Timers.
 Select 'Counter No.' 1 and set 'Counter Input' to 'T1' and 'Reset Input' to 'C1>9'.